12 Best Long Head Bicep Exercises For Massive Peaks

 3. Keeping your elbows close to your body, slowly curl the left dumbbell upward, across your body, and toward your left shoulder.

-4. Pause for a second at the top of the lift, squeeze your biceps, then lower the weights under control.
+4. Pause at the top of the lift for a second, squeeze your biceps, then lower the weights under control.

-5. Repeat with your right arm and continuously do alternating arms.
+5. Repeat this with your right arm and continuously alternate your arms.

 9. Close Grip Cable Curl